Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 Come up with ways to market your product the same way.
 It’s applicable in nearly any industry, even if your company just sells clothes.

-It’s going to be a cold winter, so you need to buy a sweatshirt.
+For example, it’s going to be a cold winter, so you need to buy a sweatshirt.

 Although this type of fear isn’t as powerful as a threat of burglary or natural disaster, it’s still effective.